sambecker/exif-photo-blog/README.md

 Q: I'm seeing server-side runtime errors when loading a page after updating my fork.
 What do I do?<br />
 A: Navigate to `/admin/configuration` and click "Clear Cache" button.
 If this doesn't help, [open an issue](https://github.com/sambecker/exif-photo-blog/issues/new).

+Q: Why aren't my Fujifilm simulations importing alongside EXIF data?<br />
+A: Fujifilm simulation data is stored in vendor-specific Makernote binaries embedded in EXIF data.
+Under certain circumstances an intermediary may strip out this data for a variety of reasons.
+For instance, there is a known issue on iOS where editing an image, e.g., cropping it, causes Makernote data loss.
+If your simulation data appears to be missing, try importing the original file as it was stored by the camera.
+Additionally, if you can confirm the simulation mode on camera, you can then edit the photo record and manually select it.